50 Sophisticated Baby Names for Girls – Names that Will Be Remembered…..

 With a varied history, Delilah, which means ‘delicate’ in Hebrew, is definitely a name for the ages.

-An Old French name with lots of opportunity to add at the end (Eleanora etc) and make it even more gorgeous.
+An Old French name with lots of opportunities to add at the end (Eleanora etc) and make it even more gorgeous.

 This French name has the history and reputation as an elegant but underused name, which derives from Amelina.